 2008 Elected as a Fellow of the American Physical Society

 2010 Elected as a Fellow of the Institute of Physics (UK)

-Node Director and Chief Investigator of the ARC Centre of Excellence for Antimatter-Matter Studies at Flinders University.
+Research Director and Chief Investigator of the ARC Centre of Excellence for Antimatter-Matter Studies at Flinders University.

 Associate Dean (Research), School of Chemical and Physical Sciences.